symfony/symfony-docs/routing.rst

 internal name of the route, which doesn't have any meaning yet and just needs to be unique.
 Later, you'll use it to generate URLs.

-If you don't want to use annotations, you can also use Yaml, XML or PHP.
+If you don't want to use annotations, you can also use YAML, XML or PHP.
 In these formats, the ``_controller`` parameter is a special key that tells Symfony which controller should be executed when a URL matches this route.
 The ``_controller`` string is called the